RusticVoid/StratHex/README.md

 - [ ] Settings
 - [ ] Enemy building destruction
 - [ ] Better Terrain Gen
-- [ ] Revamp building and the build menu (Currently working on BuildMenu 2.0 from the ground up)
+- [ ] Revamp building and the build menu

 ## How to run
 download the code and unzip it.